denis-sokolov/oncilla/docs/network/wsProtocol.md

 The general expectation of a subscription is that the server will immediately queue sending an `update` message with the current version of the entity, and will keep sending further `update` messages whenever anything changes about this domain entity.

+A client must not send a duplicate `subscribe` in the same session.

 The server may, however, decide to send fewer update messages than there are updates.
 (And even more, duplicates are not problematic)

 ```json